 This course covers topics in computer information systems.
 Topics will be chosen to supplement and serve as additions to current offerings in the area, and will be announced each term in the current schedule of classes.

 This course is an introduction to computer science using the C++ language with object-oriented design.
-Topics include algorithms, data structures, top down design, stepwise refinement, procedural abstraction, machine representation of data and programs, recursion, program correctness/efficiency, information hiding, abstract data types using pointers (linked lists, etc.).
+Topics include algorithms, data structures, top down design, stepwise refinement, procedural abstraction, machine representation of data and programs, recursion, program correctness/eciency, information hiding, and abstract data types using pointers (linked lists, etc.).

-This course provides an introduction to the organization and structure of the computer’s major hardware and software components, elemental computer circuits and systems, and machine and assembler language programming.
-Students will write on assembly language interrupt handler.
+This course provides an introduction to the organization and structure of the computer’s major hardware and software components, elemental computer circuits and systems and machine and assembler language programming.
+Students will write an assembly language interrupt handler.